sungheeyun/sungheeyun.github.io/_posts/2025-02-10-PST - Why Data SHALL be the Next Big Thing.markdown

 into weeks by automatically modeling problems mathematically and finding optimal solutions.
 This work, though we didn't realize it at the time, was already laying the groundwork for what would become modern AI applications.

-# The Rise of Machine Learning, hence AI
+# The Rise of Machine Learning, hence the Rise of AI

 <!--Around 2010, terms like "big data" and "ML" began emerging in technical discussions.
 I distinctly remember [Prof. Boyd](https://stanford.edu/~boyd/) advising me to explore the potential of machine learning